kcarta/flash-cards-ru/README.md

 # TODO

 - Styling in card view
-  - Rounded corners
+  - Rounded view (only in flash card mode?)
+  - Remove padding around card...
     - Transparency down to the swipe background?
 - Sorting in home view
   - A-Z Russian
   - A-Z English